smartsrh/qcmethod/README.md

 ## Description:

-This example want to insert an inner crack or internal boundary conditon in QC.
+This example is designed to insert an inner crack or internal boundary conditon in QC.
 The Ni is modeled used the Universal 3 form of the Foiles, Baskes and Daw EAM potential.
-The crytal is intended to be a rectangule, turned out to be an abnormal geometry with an error `Point outside all grains` when running the code.
-Though the code insert the inner crack successfully, the error and its frustrating shape make the code futile.
+To insert an inner crack,

+1. we should apply different algorithms to outer boundaries and inner boundaries.

+      - Dealing with the outer first, iterate each vertex, get outer boundary nodes with linear interpolation in counter-clockwise.
+This procedure is similar to finding boundaries for a simple rectangle.

+      - Then with inner, iterate each vertex, get inner boundary nodes with linear interpolation in clockwise, and make the last node in `elist` point to the start point of the iteration.

+      - Most importantly, in `.geo` file we should list the vertexes in a special sequence, by which we can draw the outline of our geometry without intersections.
+The start and end point of outer or inner should be the same, namely, there are 6 vertexes if the outer is a tectangular.

 [A similar question](https://groups.google.com/forum/#!topic/qcmethod/QNEJ3tRutHM) asked by another person in QC forum is also waiting for answer.
-I wonder if anybody can help me solve this problem.
+I think my code is a proper way to answer that question.

 ## Directory contents: